• Skip to main content

 Cranberry Baked Oatmeal Cups with White Chocolate Chips

-Weekdays may be too hectic for pancakes or french toast, but these high protein options are quick and easy for a filling breakfast any day of the week!
+Weekdays can sometimes be too hectic for pancakes or French toast, but these high protein options are pretty quick and easy for a nutritious breakfast for kids any day of the week!

 Overnight Baked French Toast with Berries